f3d-app/f3d/README_libf3d.md

 # Camera class

-Provided by the window, this class let you control the camera.
+Provided by the window, this class lets you control the camera.
 There are essentially three API.
  1. A Position/FocalPoint/ViewUp API to put the camera where you want it.
  2. A camera movement API to move the camera around
  3. A ViewMatrix API to work with matrices directly.

 Please note that the API 1. and 2. can be used together and always orthogonalize the view up after each call.
-API 3. is not intended to be used with other API as it can result to unexpected cameras.
+API 3. is intended for advanced users using 4x4 matrices and is not intended to be used with other API as it can result to unexpected cameras.

 # Image class